misteu/RPiCoffee/docs/README.md

 [ ] Implement mongoDB for statistics, settings, etc.

+[ ] Changing the HTTP-Requests to a RESTful way of interaction --> would be nice for further developments like retrieving statistics!

+[ ] Document the API via Swagger / OpenAPI

 [x] Mining crypto currencies with the RPi and display the miner's status inside the WebApp

 [x] Soldering jumper wires to all of the frontpanel buttons